-Initially there was one giant bronze statue of a younger President Kim Il Sung but not the statues of both leaders President Kim Il Sung and General Kim Jong Il stand high in one of the busiest parts of town.
-The building behind it is the history museum which is, at the time of writing (May 2015) under construction.
+Initially there was one giant bronze statue of a younger President Kim Il Sung but not the statues of both leaders.
+Now the statues of President Kim Il Sungand Chairman Kim Jong Il stand high in one of the busiest parts of town.
+The building behind it is the revolutionary history museum.

 Located near the train station and across the street from the giant portraits of the leaders Kim Il Sung and Kim Jong Il, the Eternity Tower was erected to state that the leaders remain for eternity in the Korean people’s heart and that they live forever.

-You can see the portraits of the Leaders President Kim Il Sung and General Kim Jong Il across the street from the Eternity Tower.
+You can see the portraits of the Leaders President Kim Il Sung and Chairman Kim Jong Il across the street from the Eternity Tower.

-It explains the history of the Korean Peninsula, from pre-historical times to modern day DPRK.
-The museums hosts several original ancient relics including skeletons and original ancient tools found in the region.
+The museum hosts several original ancient relics including skeletons and original ancient tools found in the region.
 Pictures cannot be taken inside the museum in order to conserve these relics well.